anna1799/Domain-testing/README.md

 # Domain-testing
-Here is my checklist for validating a comment field on YouTube, prepared using the Equivalence Partitioning and Boundary Value Analysis techniques.
+Here is my checklist for validating a text field, prepared using the Equivalence Partitioning and Boundary Value Analysis techniques.